erroronline1/caro/readme.md

 Updates affect approved orders that match the identifier, vendor name, the article number or, if not provided, the article name.

 ### Customer data import for records
 Customer data is fetched by request if any data is to be expected.
-The function for records which is able to import data based on an identifier, is also able to import results of ERP-matches based on name and/or date of birth.
+The function for records which is able to import data based on an identifier, is also able to import results of ERP-matches based on inputs defined by the method, e.g. name and/or date of birth.
 The application will present matches too chose from and transfer the selected dataset to the respective document inputs.

 To prepare significant responses for customer data to import, the ERP-interface must consider the relevant document inputs by name.

 ### Data matching on product list imports
 ERP-Data is fetched during product list imports if available and selected.
-For articles with matching article numbers for the selected vendor data for
+For articles with matching article numbers for the selected vendor, data for
 * article_unit
 * article_ean
 * trading_good
-* incorporated (likelyness by being already ordered in the past)
+* incorporated (likeliness by being already ordered in the past)
 * has_expiry_date
 * special_attention
 * stock_item